Borovets: Landmarks

-The black rock also has a sad image.
-In this abyss after September 9, 1944, 60-70 people were killed without trial and sentence (their exact number is still unknown) by Samokov, the villages of Beli Iskar and Belchin.
+In this abyss after September 9, 1944, 60–70 people were killed without trial and sentence (their exact number is still unknown) by Samokov, the villages of Beli Iskar and Belchin.
 For the victims of the communist regime, writer Georgi Markov is writing a book entitled The Black Rock.
 An iron cross was erected on the frontal site in memory of those who died.

-The Kings Palace (Tsarska Bistritsa) is open from 10 till 5 Friday to Sunday.